georgiishw/DataSecHW/markdown.md

 (ok so the first two levels were super simple, besides my general confusion about Debian and PuTTY, but now I kinda understand how terminal-based programs operate. after that i double-tripple checked the password for the next level but it just kept denying access, i would really like to know why - my best guess is that i'm doing something wrong with my login credentials)

+WebGoat 8:

+That's what I've had the most confusion with.
+So in the guide provided on the website, Kali and Ubuntu are used in order to demonstrate the installation process.
+Thats what really confused me since my Debian VM only has an SSH environment which doesn't recognize "$ sudo" commands.
+I guess I did something wrong during the installation but everything outside of that seems to work, SSH Wargames for example, not that I tried anything more than that so far.